Nexdata-AI/5172-People-Multi-race-Juvenile-and-Multi-pose-Facial-Images/README.md

 ## Data format
 the image data format is .jpg
 ## Annotation accuracy
-the accuracy of labels of face pose, race(country), gender, year and month of birth, collection year are
+the accuracy of labels of face pose, race(country), gender, year and month of birth, collection year are more than 97%
 # Licensing Information
 Commercial License